andreasvc/disco-dop/docs/discodop.rst

 The parameter file should be encoded in utf-8 and supports the following options (in addition to those described in the README of EVALB):

+:DELETE_ROOT_PRETERMS:
+                 when enabled, preterminals directly under the root in gold trees are ignored for scoring purposes.
 :DISC_ONLY:      only consider discontinuous constituents for F-scores.
 :TED:            when enabled, give tree-edit distance scores; disabled by
                  default as these are slow to compute.